GENERAL INFORMATION ON THE WORK OF THE COMMITTEE

 The Monitoring Team

 The Committee is also supported in its work by the Analytical Support and Sanctions Monitoring Team (the ‘Monitoring Team’), which is composed of independent experts, appointed by the Secretary-General, with expertise in counter-terrorism, financing of terrorism, arms embargoes, travel bans and related legal issues.
-The Coordinator of the Monitoring Team is Mr. Alexander Evans.
 The Monitoring Team can be contacted by email at: firstname.lastname@example.org.

 The Monitoring Team assists the Committee in evaluating the implementation of the sanctions regime by Member States, including on the ground, as well as by reporting on developments that have an impact on the effectiveness of the sanctions regime, such as the changing nature of the threat of Al-Qaida and the Taliban.